Layla is a bakery by day, and occasionally a natural wine bar by night.

 No matter what time it is, it’s the perfect place for a toast.

-You’ll find it on Portobello Road, right up at the end way beyond all the antique stalls (and even the modern stalls too), where it stands down the road from Pizza East’s West London branch.
+You’ll find it on Portobello Road, right up at the end way beyond all the antique stalls (and even the modern stalls too) just up from Golborne Road.
 It was an idea founder Tessa Faulkner dreamt up in lockdown, presumably because that was when everyone was butching up on their sourdough skills during the day, and then drinking gallons of wine in the evening.

 The venue itself is a warm, inviting space with floor-to-ceiling windows drenching the simple white walls & unvarnished wood with light.
 Everything’s centred around a single communal table in the centre, and all of the machinery of the bakery itself is left exposed for you to see oven-fresh loaves & pastries make their way to the shelves.